codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

     UnknownArg(String),
 }
 ```
-These represent the two types of error the arg parser will handle.
+These represent the two types of errors the arg parser will handle.
-1. **ParsingFailed:** This error will be thrown their is an issue with parsing of known parameters.
-The value of the parameter, or no value is passed.
+1. **ParsingFailed:** This error will be thrown if there is an issue with the parsing of known parameters.
+The value of the parameter or no value is passed.
 2. **UnknownArg:** For unknown arguments given by the user.
 This will be thrown if some unknown parameters have been passed.

 ```rs